brianinnes/PiClusterK3OS/docs/features/CICDpipeline.md

 ## Jenkins X

 Jenkins X is a tool built on Tekton pipelines.
 Ideally this should be the tool of choice rather than the lower level Tekton pipelines.
-However, Jenkins X currently requires backlevel Helm (v2), which then requires the *Tiller* cluster side deployment and I do not want to downgrade Helm to support Jenkins X, so until the Jankins X project can resolve the backlevel dependency Tekton will be used directly.
+However, Jenkins X currently requires backlevel Helm (v2), which then requires the *Tiller* cluster side deployment and I do not want to downgrade Helm to support Jenkins X, so until the Jenkins X project can resolve the back level Helm dependency Tekton will be used directly.

+It may also be necessary to understand how Jenkins X will support multi-architectures, as if it is built on Tekton, then it is more than likely also locked to the **amd64** architecture for both run time and also task pods.